LDSH Plenary Meeting

 Yesterday in Tirana

-2) LDSH considers it necessary to urgently convene the thirteen parties to discuss developments regarding the electoral law.
-Other parties that have joined the statement of the 13 parties may also be invited to this meeting.
+2) LDSH considers it necessary to urgently convene the thirteen parties to discuss developments concerning the electoral law.
+Other parties that have joined the declaration of the 13 parties may also be invited to this meeting.

-3) LDSH entities are to complete their lists of parliamentary candidates by the end of January.
-The selection of joint candidates will be decided at the LDSH plenary meeting in the first days of February.
+3) LDSH entities are to complete their lists of parliamentary candidates within January.
+The selection of joint candidates will be made by the LDSH plenary meeting in the first days of February.

-4) By 15 January, the explanatory material on the 14 points of the statement should be sent to the coordinating committees in the districts for use in their work with the electorate.
+4) Within 15 January, the explanatory material on the 14 points of the declaration is to be sent to the coordinating commissions in the districts for use in their work with the electorate.

-5) The LDSH work program for January-February should be drafted, giving priority to strengthening the coordinating committees in the districts.
+5) The LDSH work program for January-February is to be drafted, giving priority to strengthening the coordinating commissions in the districts.

-Within 10 days, a special LDSH plenary meeting should be held to review the progress of the electoral law and take the relevant decisions.
+Within 10 days, a special plenary meeting of LDSH is to be held to review the progress of the electoral law and adopt the relevant decisions.

 SABRI GODO